Non-archimedean tame topology and stably dominated types

-\<{rems} \<{enumerate} \item It is not true that either of these maps is surjective over a given base set $F$, nor even that the image of $S_{def}(X)$ contains $\std{Y} (F)$ (e.g. take $X$ a finite set, $Y$ a point). \item It would also be possible to prove the C-minimal case analogously to the o-minimal one, as below. \>{enumerate} \>{rems}
+\begin{rem} \begin{enumerate} \item In general surjectivity over a given base set does not hold in (2) and (3) (e.g. take $X$ a finite set, $Y$ a point). \item It would also be possible to prove the C-minimal case analogously to the o-minimal one, as below. \end{enumerate} \end{rem}

-\begin{proof} First note it is enough to consider the case where $X$ consists of real elements.
-Indeed if $X$, $Y$ consist of imaginaries, find a set $X'$ of real elements and a surjective map $X' \to X$; then it sufices to show $S_{def}(X') \to S_{def}(Y)$ is surjective.
+\prf \tcb{Let us prove (1).} First note it is enough to consider the case where $X$ consists of real elements.
+Indeed if $X$, $Y$ consist of imaginaries, find a set $X'$ of real elements and a surjective map $X' \to X$; then it suffices to show $S_{def, X'} \to S_{def, Y}$ is surjective.